-Thermal Solutions warrants to the original owner that the heat exchanger of its commercial grade stainless steel boilers will remain free from defects in material, workmanship and thermal shock under normal usage per the product's installation and operation manual for the time period specified in the chart below to the original owner at the original place of installation.
+Thermal Solutions warrants to the original owner that the heat exchanger of its commercial grade stainless steel water heaters will remain free from defects in material, workmanship and thermal shock under normal usage per the product's installation and operation manual for the time period specified in the chart below to the original owner at the original place of installation.
 If a claim is made under this warranty during the "No Charge" period from the date of shipment, Thermal Solutions will, at its option, repair or replace the heat exchanger (not including labor).
 If a claim is made under this warranty after the expiration of the "No Charge" period from the date of shipment, Thermal Solutions will, at its option, repair or replace the heat exchanger (not including labor).
-If a claim is made under this warranty after the expiration of the "No Charge" period from the date of shipment, Thermal Solutions will, at its option the date of shipment, Thermal Solutions will, at its option the date of shipment, Thermal Solutions will, at its option the date of shipment, Thermal Solutions will, at its option and upon payment of the pro-rated service charge set forth below, repair or replace the heat exchanger.
+If a claim is made under this warranty after the expiration of the "No Charge" period from the date of shipment, Thermal Solutions will, at its option and upon payment of the pro-rated service charge set forth below, repair or replace the heat exchanger.
 The service charge applicable to a heat exchanger warranty claim is based upon the number of years the heat exchanger has been in service and will be determined as a percentage of the retail price of the heat exchanger model involved at the time the warranty claim is made as follows: